mautic/developer-documentation-new/docs/components/ui.rst

     *   - ``\Mautic\CoreBundle\Templating\Helper\ButtonHelper::LOCATION_TOOLBAR_ACTIONS``
         - Top right preceding list view tables to the right of the table filter.
 Preferably buttons with icons only.
     *   - ``\Mautic\CoreBundle\Templating\Helper\ButtonHelper::LOCATION_PAGE_ACTIONS``
-        - Main page buttons to the right of the page title (New, Edit, and so forth).
+        - Main UI buttons to the right of the title: new, edit, and so forth.
 Primary buttons displays as buttons, while the rest listed in a drop-down.
     *   - ``\Mautic\CoreBundle\Templating\Helper\ButtonHelper::LOCATION_NAVBAR``
-        - Top of the page to the left of the account/profile menu.
+        - Top of the UI to the left of the account/profile menu.
 Buttons with text and/or icons.
     *   - ``\Mautic\CoreBundle\Templating\Helper\ButtonHelper::LOCATION_BULK_ACTIONS``
-        - Buttons inside the bulk drop-down (around the ``checkall`` checkbox of lists).
+        - Buttons inside the bulk drop-down, around the ``checkall`` checkbox of lists.

 Buttons use a priority system to determine the order.
 The higher the priority, the Button displayed closer to first the Button.